-S.G: With my paintings, I try to convey a sort of nostalgic feeling that reminds the viewer of their childhood, hence the sweets and toys.
-It allows the painting to be more than just taking Art GCSE, as they believe that it is extremely difficult a piece of artwork, thus turning into a memory that people to have a career in art and is safer to go down the typical can cherish.
+feeling that reminds the viewer of their childhood, hence the sweets and toys.
+It allows the painting to be more than just a piece of artwork, thus turning into a memory that people to have a career in art and is safer to go down the typical can cherish.